 Colorado Revised Statutes United States Code, Title 18

 E. Colorado Children's Code

-General Learning Goal: The student will analyze the Children's Code, cite and explain the major provisions relative to the tasks of peace officers and learn procedures from arrest through investigations, charging, conviction, and sentencing.
+General Learning Goal: The student will cite and explain the major provisions of the Children's Code relative to the tasks of peace officers, and explain the procedures from arrest through investigations and charges.